SanjanPiya/AppRTC-iOS/README.md

 ##Nice2Haves
 - (setup) try multi URL selection list for urls and setups (for development, integration, productionq)
 - play ring-tone when calling
+- third state while changing camera 1-front 2-back -3 off

 ##Improveements & Checks
 - websocket stays online when app goes in to background - also when no active video connectino
 - "waiting for answer" does not disappear (should be removed)
 - (sept) screen orientation change results in strange behavior - even sometimes connection breaks
 - if phone goes offline does it unregister form server too?